xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 # Configuring server side

 On a server side (aka receiver) we will run syslog-ng to get messages from routers in plain text.
-Syslog-ng would be run natively (docker image also [available](https://syslog-ng.com/blog/central-log-server-docker/)) and Elastic (Logstash + Elasticsearch) would start in docker container for easier deployment.
+Syslog-ng would be run natively (the docker image also [available](https://syslog-ng.com/blog/central-log-server-docker/)) and Elastic (Logstash + Elasticsearch) would start in docker container for easier deployment.

 ## syslog-ng

-If you running Ubuntu, apt-get could be used to install syslog-ng.
+If you have Ubuntu, apt-get should be used to install syslog-ng.

 ```
 sudo apt-get install syslog-ng -y
 ```

 Check that installation was successful.
-With apt, you will not get latest version of software, but it will serve our purpose without limitations.
+With apt, you will not get the latest version of software, but it will serve our purpose without limitations.

 ```
 % syslog-ng --version